MaxieDev/IP-Geolocation-Discord-Bot/README.md

 # IP-Geolocation-Discord-Bot

 ### About This:
-* This is just a simple discord ip geolocation, you can take or use this how ever you please.
+* This is just a simple discord ip geolocation, you can take or use this how you please.
 * Language: Python

 ### Installation: